FUMBBLPlus/boardball/mod/README.txt

    In case of (a), you are done.

-2. The downloaded JNL file should be listed in the Downloads bar or menu of your Browser.
+2. The downloaded JNLP file should be listed in the Downloads bar or menu of your Browser.

 3. Right click on the JNLP and select "Show in Folder" or something like that.